Osedea/react-native-opengraph-kit/README.md

 Property Name | Type | Description
 --- | --- | ---
-data | React.PropTypes.shape({ <br>    url: React.PropTypes.string, <br>    image: React.PropTypes.string,<br>    title: React.PropTypes.string,<br>    description: React.PropTypes.string,<br>}).isRequired | The data gotten out of the `OpenGraphAwareInput` or the `OpenGraphParser` containerStyle | View.propTypes.style | A style to pass to customize the style of the container imageStyle | Image.propTypes.style | A style to pass to customize the style of the image textContainerStyle | View.propTypes.style | A style to pass to customize the style of the textContainer touchContainerStyle | View.propTypes.style | A style to pass to customize the style of the View that is touchable when the content is "rich" (as opposed to `urlOnlyTouchContainerStyle`) titleStyle | Text.propTypes.style | A style to pass to customize the style of the title descriptionStyle | Text.propTypes.style | A style to pass to customize the style of the description urlStyle | Text.propTypes.style | A style to pass to customize the style of the url urlOnlyTouchContainerStyle | View.propTypes.style | A style to pass to customize the style of the View that is touchable when the content is "poor" (Just the url, no info has been successfully fetched) onIconPress | React.PropTypes.func | When this function is provided, puts an Icon on the right of the OpenGraphDisplay (by default an `x`) iconSource | Image.propTypes.source | The Image Source to use as Icon iconStyle | Image.propTypes.style | The style of the Icon
+data | React.PropTypes.shape({ <br>    url: React.PropTypes.string, <br>    image: React.PropTypes.string,<br>    title: React.PropTypes.string,<br>    description: React.PropTypes.string,<br>}).isRequired | The data gotten out of the `OpenGraphAwareInput` or the `OpenGraphParser` containerStyle | ViewPropTypes.style | A style to pass to customize the style of the container imageStyle | Image.propTypes.style | A style to pass to customize the style of the image textContainerStyle | ViewPropTypes.style | A style to pass to customize the style of the textContainer touchContainerStyle | ViewPropTypes.style | A style to pass to customize the style of the View that is touchable when the content is "rich" (as opposed to `urlOnlyTouchContainerStyle`) titleStyle | Text.propTypes.style | A style to pass to customize the style of the title descriptionStyle | Text.propTypes.style | A style to pass to customize the style of the description urlStyle | Text.propTypes.style | A style to pass to customize the style of the url urlOnlyTouchContainerStyle | ViewPropTypes.style | A style to pass to customize the style of the View that is touchable when the content is "poor" (Just the url, no info has been successfully fetched) onIconPress | React.PropTypes.func | When this function is provided, puts an Icon on the right of the OpenGraphDisplay (by default an `x`) iconSource | Image.propTypes.source | The Image Source to use as Icon iconStyle | Image.propTypes.style | The style of the Icon